 - their connection with the school’s special character

-- the child/children’s previous learning and potential
+- the student's previous learning

-- the child/children’s interests and needs
+- the student's interests and needs